 Well, I am not here to promote education in Australia.
 I have some experience to share with people who are considering Australia as an option for education.

 Let me give a bit information on my background currently.
 I have done MS in Computer Science from Australia National University(Rank #20 this year) and Rank#1 in Australia.
 I have past experience of around 7 years in Information Technology in India.
 After completing my education, I got job with CSIRO, a research organization in Australia.

-Australia can be one of the most amazing and lovely destination for further studies, especially for people looking out for more options and less competition.
-Let us looks at benefits of studying in Australia compared to other countries especially USA.
+Australia can be one of the most amazing and lovely destinations for further studies, especially for people looking out for more options and less competition.
+Let us looks at benefits of studying in Australia compared to other countries especially the USA.

 Pros of Studying in Australia

 I see the following advantages to studying in Australia.